Turkish Citizenship by Investment: The Ultimate Guide

 - Prospective visa-free travel to the EU: Turkey and the EU are now closer to striking a deal for visa-free travel than ever before.
 It’s a real possibility, as Turkey has already met almost all the conditions.

 - You don’t need to declare your wealth: Some countries that run CBI programs require you to declare all of your global wealth in order to apply.
-Turkey prioritises your privacy.
+Turkey prioritises your privacy and does not need this declaration.

 - Favourable inheritance law: You don’t have to worry about your heirs not inheriting your real estate in the event of your death.
 Turkey’s laws fully protect your legal heirs and will make sure the property passes down to them.